-OPS ENHANCEMENT PORTFOLIO
+700766 OPS ENHANCEMENT PORTFOLIO Managed by: OPS

 Scope: This portfolio summarizes all enhancement projects managed by Operations department.

 Changes to authorized project allocation since 2021: Increased by \$11.8 million; \$11.3 million for new projects, and \$477 thousand increased funding of existing projects.